knaih/INST326-Team-Project/README.txt

 ## Team Roles and Contributions
-Mariam Diaby: Developer
-Kaelyn Naih: Team Lead
+Mariam Diaby: Developer and feature implementation Kaelyn Naih: Team Lead
 Vainqueur Mukenyi: Developer
 Anyi Tasong: Developer , Member management function / Repo setup and documentaton.

-##Code Review Process
+## Code Review Process
 - All Functions have been reviewed by one team member.